Skip to main content

 2 mentions Positive Neutral Negative

-The game's atmosphere is highly praised for its immersive depiction of a medieval Mediterranean setting, emphasizing trade and politics over complex ship combat.
-Players appreciate the well-balanced sandbox experience that allows them to fully enjoy the rich ambiance.
+The game's atmosphere is highly praised for its immersive depiction of a middle ages Mediterranean setting, emphasizing trade and politics over complex ship combat.
+Players appreciate the well-balanced sandbox experience that allows them to fully enjoy the rich and engaging environment.

 • “The ship fighting action is a bit simplified, but it really didn't bother me too much as the whole game is all about trade, politics, and simply enjoying the whole atmosphere of the Middle Ages Mediterranean.”